stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 3. Each spec file has to export a top-level binding “spec” with type `Spec`.

-Now let's add a little bit of boilerplate code, starting with our imports:
+Now, let's add a little bit of boilerplate code, starting with our imports:

 ```haskell
 module LuhnSpec (main, spec) where